melc-rptu/ki-workshop/docs/info.md

 ## How to test

-Explain how to use your project
+To be described how to test the project

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+To be described which external hardware is used in your project (e.g. PMOD, LED display, etc), if any